Franchising can be an excellent expansion vehicle for certain brands; it can also be inappropriate for others. Find out more in this section.

 Quality assurance of all products and services; on-site coaching visits; on-site store audits; franchisee P&L review and guidance; oversight and best practices communicated on all operational issues.

-Curate your Tech Stack to provide seamless automation and integration; provide training and support for hardware and software systems required by franchisees (POS, software integrations, wifi, apps, etc.).
+Curate your Tech Stack to provide seamless automation and integration.
+Offer a compelling web presence and appropriate portals for franchisees and their customers.
+Provide training and support for hardware and software systems required by franchisees (POS, software integrations, wifi, apps, etc.).
+Stay current with AI implications for your brand.

 Design and control brand messaging; oversee digital marketing, national brand fund, local store marketing, social media management, loyalty program development, gift card program, LTO’s, promotions, email marketing, SEO, retargeting, grand opening activities, etc.